-Pioneers in every field of life were only able to succeed at great things because they were pulled by a grand vision.
+Pioneers in every field of life were able to succeed at great things because they were pulled by a grand vision.
 They had to first conceive this vision within their mind and then believe, with all their heart, that they could accomplish it.

 I like to compare this process to the act of planting seeds.
-The sowing represents the affirmation of your desires, and the nourishment of the sapling represents the steps, that you take to manifest those desires.
+The sowing represents the affirmation of your desires, and the nourishment of the sapling represents the steps that you take to manifest those desires.

-Yet no matter how appealing the potential rewards of achieving big dreams are, most people fail to take the initiative or get stuck in their pursuit.
+Yet, no matter how appealing the potential rewards of a dream, most people fail to take the initiative or get stuck in their pursuit.

 All my best on your journey,